 Now, let's suppose that—instead of the above scenario—you retired in 1996.
 You invested $100,000 in the S&P 500 Index, and you withdrew $6,000 at the end of each year.
 Over the 10 years, you received $60,000 of income, and you would have $162,548 of the principal left.

 Check out six guidelines you can use to help adjust your withdrawals in retirement.

 How Sequence Risk Is Similar to Dollar-Cost Averaging in Reverse

 Protecting Yourself from Sequence Risk

 A better option than using averages is to use a lower return in your planning; something that reflects some of the worst decades in the past.
-This way, if you get a bad sequence—a bad economy—you've already planned for it.
+That way, if you get a bad sequence—a bad economy—you've already planned for it.

 In this way, the rest of your portfolio can be in equities.
 Since this equity portion is, in essence, still in the accumulation phase, you can choose to harvest gains from it to buy more bonds in years during or after strong stock market returns.

 The best thing you can do is understand that all choices involve a trade-off between risk and return.
 Develop a retirement income plan, follow a time-tested disciplined approach, and plan on being flexible.